Frequently Asked Questions

 Follow-up with the student to show that you continue to have an interest in him/her.

 No. We strictly adhere to the student’s right to privacy and confidentiality.
 We will not inform you as to whether or not the student saw us unless the student signs a release to do so.
 Some students do not come to counseling after agreeing to do so and we cannot let you know that they changed their minds.
 Some students will sign a release allowing us to inform you that they came to counseling, but nothing more.
-And, some will not allow even that or some allow a total information exchange.
+Some will not allow even that.
 The best way to gain information regarding a student of concern is to follow up with the student.

 Behaviors displayed by students who are in crisis and in need of emergency attention might include:

 In an emergency situation, stay calm.
-Try not to leave the student alone.
-Find someone to stay with the student while calls are made to helping resources (Public Safety, x4444; Counseling and Psychological Services, x3398).
-If a student directly threatens himself or someone else, or otherwise behaves bizarrely, immediate attention is needed.
+Do not leave the student alone.
+Find someone to stay with the student while calls are made to helping resources (Campus Security, 973-408-3379; Counseling and Psychological Services, 972-408-3398 or 911).
+If a student directly threatens himself or someone else or otherwise behaves bizarrely, immediate attention is needed.
 Stay with the student or have someone stay with him/her until help arrives.

 If a student says anything to you that suggests that the student might be thinking of harming or killing him/herself, ask the student directly.
 Some comments suggesting suicidal thoughts may be subtle, others may be more obvious.
 You might hear, for example, “I just think life is not worth living.”
 “Things have been so bad lately, I just want to give up and disappear.”
 “Everything in my life has gone wrong, I’m not sure that I want to go on.”

-If you think the student is so depressed that suicide might be an option, CALL US and refer the student to us.
+If you think the student is so depressed that suicide might be an option consider the following interventions:

 Call us.
 We often consult with faculty when a situation is unclear, distressing, and/or difficult.
 We will work with you through a process or course of action.